 Find the best deal, compare prices and read what other travellers have to say about these and more hotels in Rome at TripAdvisor.

-Anytime, but probably best in spring and early summer (May and June) and early autumn (September and October), as July and August can sometimes be uncomfortably hot and crowded with tourists.
+Anytime, but probably best in spring and early summer (May and June) and early autumn (September and October).

 Rome enjoys a Mediterranean climate with hot, dry summers and mild, rainy winters.

 Spring and autumn average 15°C (59°F) while summer averages 27°C (80°F) with a high of 30°C (86°F).

 Rome is located on the Tiber River in the central-western region of Italy, and is easily accessible by air and rail from locations in Italy and all the capital cities of Europe.

 The most convenient route to Rome is by air to Rome–Fiumicino International Airport 'Leonardo da Vinci' (FCO), located about 35km (22mi) south-west of central Rome.

 For more about how to get to Rome…